MercierCharles/MercierCharles.github.io/research.md

     src="/assets/data/website_figures/stylistic_profile_by_cluster.png"
     style="width:100%; height:70vh; border:none;">
 </iframe>

 - **Graph 8 — Emotional + stylistic signatures by community cluster**

-Above, we have mapped out what kidn of *emotional* and *stylistic* signatures conflicts in each cluster tend to have.
+Above, we have mapped out what kind of *emotional* and *stylistic* signatures conflicts in each cluster tend to have.
 Here, we see that the following clusters stand out:

 - **Cluster 7():** This cluster is high in anger, and swearing, which indicates a tendency for more unwanted conflicts
 - **Cluster 1():** This cluster is similar to cluster 7, containing high amounts of swearing and anger.
 Similarly, in the stylistic features we see a high portion of upper case letters used, which is common in long, angry posts which indicate 'rants'.